icecream95/udev-hid-bpf/README.md

 Note that all the `bpf.c` files that are known to meson (so registered in `src/bpf/*/meson.build`) are recompiled when there is a change.
 So for `bpf/userhacks`, in most cases, no meson option needs to be added: just recompile with `ninja` and then use `udev-hid-bpf install ./builddir/src/bpf/my_awesome_hid_bpf_filter.bpf.c`.

+# Release Numbers

+udev-hid-bpf uses a two-part release version number in the form `1.0.0-20240601`.
+The first component (`1.0.0`) is a [semver](https://semver.org) describing udev-hid-bpf itself and its APIs.
+The second is a date and describes the BPF programs provided in this repo.
+Changes to udev-hid-bpf are reflected in the first version component only, so two identical semver components with different dates represent changes to the BPF programs only.